United Nations Partition Plan for Palestine: Boundary changes

 The ad hoc committee made a number of boundary changes to the UNSCOP recommendations before they were voted on by the General Assembly.

 The predominantly Arab city of Jaffa, previously located within the Jewish state, was constituted as an enclave of the Arab State.
 The boundary of the Arab state was modified to include Beersheba and a strip of the Negev desert along the Egyptian border, while a section of the Dead Sea shore and other additions were made to the Jewish State.
-This move increased the Jewish percentage in the Jewish state from 55% to 61%.
+The Jewish population in the revised Jewish State would be about half a million, compared to 450,000 Arabs.

 The proposed boundaries would also have placed 54 Arab villages on the opposite side of the border from their farm land.
-In response, the United Nations Palestine Commission was empowered to modify the boundaries "in such a way that village areas as a rule will not be divided by state boundaries unless pressing reasons make that necessary".
+In response, the United Nations Palestine Commission established in 1948 was empowered to modify the boundaries "in such a way that village areas as a rule will not be divided by state boundaries unless pressing reasons make that necessary".
 These modifications never occurred.

 The vote

-Passage of the resolution required a two-thirds majority of the valid votes, not counting abstaining and absent members, of the UN's then 56 member states.
+Passage of the resolution required a two-thirds majority of the valid votes, not counting abstaining and absent members, of the UN's then 57 member states.
 On 26 November, after filibustering by the Zionist delegation, the vote was postponed by three days.
 According to multiple sources, had the vote been held on the original set date, it would have received a majority, but less than the required two-thirds.
 Various compromise proposals and variations on a single state, including federations and cantonal systems were debated (including those previously rejected in committee).
 The delay was used by supporters of Zionism in New York to put extra pressure on states not supporting the resolution.